Gchism94/AntColonyPerformance/README.md

     │   └── Supplementary_Tables/
     |                       # supplementary tables for the main manuscript
     |
-    └── R                   # Run in the following order (also see associated README.md ├── Stat_boxplot_custom.R
+    └── R                   # Run in the following order (also see associated README.md files) ├── Stat_boxplot_custom.R
         |                   # Custom box plot function to extend the whiskers to full data range (0th and 100th percentiles)
         ├── AggnPerformance.R